 Diogenes is a peer-reviewed academic journal that publishes papers four times a year in the field of Philosophy and the Humanities.
-It has been publishing since 1953, when issue No. 3, above, was published, with a great cover by famed modernist designer Alvin Lustig (1915-1955), who trained at the Art Center School of Design in Los Angeles and briefly studied with Frank Lloyd Wright.
-Sadly, they no longer hire great designers to make interesting covers, as you can see on their website at the link above.
+It has been publishing since 1953, when issue No. 3, below, was published.
+The great cover was from famed modernist designer Alvin Lustig (1915-1955), who trained at the Art Center School of Design in Los Angeles and briefly studied with Frank Lloyd Wright.
+Sadly, this journal no longer hires great designers to make interesting covers, as confirmed by the website link above.

-The journal is named after Diogenes of Sinope (412/404-323 BC), an ancient Greek philosopher also known as Diogenes the Cynic, and one of the founders of Cynic philosophy:
+The journal is named after Diogenes of Sinope (412/404-323 BC), an ancient Greek philosopher also known as Diogenes the Cynic.
+Diogenes was one of the founders of Cynic philosophy:

 Diogenes of Sinope was a controversial figure.
 His father minted coins for a living, and when Diogenes took to “defacement of the currency,” he was banished from Sinope.
 After being exiled, he moved to Athens to debunk cultural conventions.
 Diogenes modelled himself on the example of Hercules.
 He believed that virtue was better revealed in action than in theory.
 He used his simple lifestyle and behaviour to criticise the social values and institutions of what he saw as a corrupt society.
 He declared himself a cosmopolitan.
 There are many tales about him dogging Antisthenes’ footsteps and becoming his faithful hound, but it is by no means certain that the two men ever met.
 Diogenes made a virtue of poverty.
 He begged for a living and slept in a large ceramic jar in the marketplace.
 He became notorious for his philosophical stunts such as carrying a lamp in the daytime, claiming to be looking for an honest man.
 He embarrassed Plato, disputed his interpretation of Socrates and sabotaged his lectures.
 Diogenes was also responsible for publicly mocking Alexander the Great.